muesli/telephant/README.md

 Make sure you have a working Go environment (Go 1.8 or higher is required).
 See the [install instructions](http://golang.org/doc/install.html).

+You will also need Qt5 and its development headers installed.

 #### Dependencies

 Before you can build Telephant you need to install the [Go/Qt bindings](https://github.com/therecipe/qt/wiki/Installation#regular-installation).